BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-16-generalized-multi-quickselect.md

 date:   2016-06-16
 ---

-I've been thinking a lot recently about how you find the $latex k$th smallest element in the union of several data structures.
+I've been thinking a lot recently about how you find the $latex k$th smallest element in the sum of several data structures.

 ## Multi-quickselect on data structures with fast `rank`